KFreon/KaelsKabbage/content/posts/13-angular-transclusion-with-parameters/index.md

 ``` html
 <ng-container *ngTemplateOutlet="template; context: { $implicit: location }"></ng-container>
 ```
-The above code indicates that the {{< inline "ng-container" >}} should render the template called *template* providing it with the implicit knowledge of a variable called *location*, so the template itself can function.
+The above code indicates that the `ng-container` should render the template called *template* providing it with the implicit knowledge of a variable called *location*, so the template itself can function.
 How does this context work?
 It'll be easier to just go through the solution as a whole.

 # My Solution